qnd0003/Djikstra-Algorithm/README.md

 # Djikstra-Algorithm
-Usage:
-  go run main.go ./graphfile

-graph file:
+Djikstra algoritm for beginners

-  undirected graph with three fields, first and second column are the nodes, and the third field is the vertices number example,
+This will take in an undirected graph file.
+The file need to have three fields, first two are the nodes, and the last field is the vertices.
+Example:

+graph1.txt

 A B 9
 A C 10
 C D 19

-  it's an undirected graph so no need to repeat vertices like B A 9, C A 10, D C 19.
+No need to repeat the vertices.

+The program will ask for two inputs, a beginning node and the ending node.
+The output will be the shortest path between the two nodes.

+Usage:
+  go run main.go ./graph1.txt